KeenanHoffman/ffxiv-field-watch/README.md

 ## Issues and Bugs

-FFXIV Field Watch is in active development and may have issues/bugs at the moment.
-Please help to continue to improve this app by submitting them as github issues.
+FFXIV Field Watch is in active development and may have issues/bugs.
+Please help to continue to improve the app by submitting them as github issues.

 ## Donate